architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 #.
 Solar collector: run this tool located in CityEnergyAnalyst>cea>technologies>solar>solar_collector.py
    Run this tool with the options of solar collector type = 1 and solar collector type = 2.
-   Thi will account for flat plate and evacuated tube technologies.
+   This will account for flat plate and evacuated tube technologies.
 #.
 Photovoltaic: run this tool located in CityEnergyAnalyst>cea>technologies>solar>photovoltaic.py
 #.
 Photovoltaic thermal: run this tool located in CityEnergyAnalyst>cea>technologies>solar>photovoltaic_thermal.py
 #.
 Sewage: run this tool located in CityEnergyAnalyst>cea>technologies>sewage_heat_exchanger.py

-After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.
+After the tools have finished running, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.

 Step 5.
 Life Cycle Analysis
 ----------------------------

-After calculating the energy demand of the baseline scenario and energy potentials of site, we proceed to do a life cycle analysis of emissions, primary energy and associated costs to the operation of buildings on site.
+After calculating the energy demand of the baseline scenario and energy potentials of site, we proceed to a life cycle analysis of emissions, primary energy and associated costs of the buildings on site.
 For this we will run the next tools:

 #.
 Emissions and Primary Energy due to building construction: run this tool located in CityEnergyAnalyst>cea>analysis>lca>embodied.py